openstack/nova/doc/source/admin/hw-machine-type.rst

    Added ``nova-manage`` commands to control the machine_type of an instance.

+.. versionchanged:: 25.0.0 (Yoga)

+   Added ``nova-manage`` commands to set the image properties of an instance.

 .. note::

    The following only applies to environments using libvirt compute hosts.